11-cell

-In mathematics, the 11-cell (or hendecachoron) is a self-dual abstract regular 4-polytope (four-dimensional polytope).
+In mathematics, the 11-cell is a self-dual abstract regular 4-polytope (four-dimensional polytope).
 Its 11 cells are hemi-icosahedral.
 It has 11 vertices, 55 edges and 55 faces.
-It has Schläfli symbol {3,5,3}, with 3 hemi-icosahedra (Schläfli type {3,5}) around each edge.
+It has Schläfli type {3,5,3}, with 3 hemi-icosahedra (Schläfli type {3,5}) around each edge.

 It has symmetry order 660, computed as the product of the number of cells (11) and the symmetry of each cell (60).
-The symmetry structure is the abstract group projective special linear group L2(11).
+The symmetry structure is the abstract group projective special linear group of the 2-dimensional vector space over the finite field with 11 elements L2(11).

-It was discovered in 1977 by Branko Grünbaum, who constructed it by pasting hemi-icosahedra together, three at each edge, until the shape closed up.
+It was discovered in 1976 by Branko Grünbaum, who constructed it by pasting hemi-icosahedra together, three at each edge, until the shape closed up.
 It was independently discovered by H. S. M. Coxeter in 1984, who studied its structure and symmetry in greater depth.
+It has since been studied and illustrated by Carlo H. Séquin.

 Related polytopes

-Orthographic projection of 10-simplex with 11 vertices, 55 edges.

 The abstract 11-cell contains the same number of vertices and edges as the 10-dimensional 10-simplex, and contains 1/3 of its 165 faces.
 Thus it can be drawn as a regular figure in 10-space, although then its hemi-icosahedral cells are skew; that is, each cell is not contained within a flat 3-dimensional subspace.